andybp85/clean-code-workspace/chap14/README.md

 did continuously run the tests while I was doing the refactor, and did figure out a few things myself, but mostly I looked at the final version and made the changes in sequence.
 I do see what Bob had in mind though.

-I did hit one snag that took me a while: I couldn't get the drive to run!
+I did hit one snag that took me a while: I couldn't get the driver to run!
 I finally realized that I had set the command line args up wrong initially: it should have been `-l -p 10 -d "hello"`. the extra `true` in it was getting parsed as arg, which caused the loop in `parseArgumentStrings` to break and resulted in a null pointer exception being thrown from the call to `getInt` (since there was no int).